dougkellermeyer/ClosureDemo/README.md

 ## Closures are incredibly useful and prevelant in JavaScript, but often misunderstood

 ### So what exactly is closure?
+- **Closure** - is the combination of a function and the lexical environment within which that function was declared
-- **Closure** - when a function is able to access its lexical scope, even when the function is executing outside of its lexcial scope
+ * Another way to think about it is when a function is able to access its lexical scope, even when the function is executing outside of its lexcial scope

+## Every closure has 3 scopes:
+ * Local scope (own scope)
+ * Outer functions scope
+ * Global scope
   - Let's see this in action:

     ```javascript
     function outer(){